skerikpa/digital-electronics-1/projekt/README.md

 ## Project objectives

-Code UART for nexys A7 50T and be able to send a message from one device and be able to read it on another.
+Code UART ([see References 2](#references)) for nexys A7 50T and be able to send a message from one device and be able to read it on another.

 <a name="hardware"></a>